What is the Cost of Living Fund?

 Through our work to date we have seen that collaborative working can have a greater impact on supporting women experiencing poverty.
-In order to reach women who are most affected by the rise in the cost of living, applications can only be made by women referred to us by our Cost of Living Fund partner organisations.
+Therefore, in order to reach women who are most affected by the rise in the cost of living, applications can only be made by one of our Cost of Living Fund referral organisations or by women who are already being supported by one of our referral organisations.

 What does the Cost of Living Fund help with?